khudgins/documentation/agent/linux/startService.rst

 Description
 ~~~~~~~~~~~

-It starts the selected service by invoking the /mnt/services/$SERVICE_ID/bin/enstratus-start custom script included in the service image.
+Starts the selected service by invoking the /mnt/services/$SERVICE_ID/bin/enstratus-start custom script included in the service image.

 Options
 ~~~~~~~~